-NB Please note that, if the VAT charge is transferred to the buyer, you are not allowed to include any VAT in your invoice.
-See Chapter 6.1 for the requirements with which the invoice has to comply.
+NB Please note that, if the VAT charge is transferred to the buyer, you are not allowed to add VAT to the invoice.

-Where a non-resident trader makes supplies in the Netherlands and is himself liable to VAT on these supplies (for example, because the buyer is either a private individual or another trader who is not established in the Netherlands), he should in any event register with the Dutch Tax and

-Customs Administration and should file a VAT return in the Netherlands.
+Where a non-resident trader makes supplies in the Netherlands and is himself liable to VAT on these supplies (for example, because the buyer is either a private individual or another trader who is not established in the Netherlands), he should in any event register with the Dutch Tax and Customs Administration and should file a VAT return in the Netherlands.

 - You own a warehouse in the Netherlands that is not classified as a permanent establishment for tax purposes.
 You supply goods from this warehouse to a Dutch trader.
 You are not entitled to add VAT to the invoices you issue for these supplies.
 The VAT charge is transferred to the Dutch buyer. - You are an exhibitor at a computer trade fair in the Netherlands.
 When you transport computers to the Netherlands in connection with this trade fair, you are regarded as performing an intracommunity acquisition of goods.
-You are required to register with the Dutch Tax and Customs Administration and file VAT returns.
-If you subsequently sell the goods in question to private individuals, you are liable to Dutch VAT on these sales.
-If you subsequently sell them to Dutch traders, the reverse-charge mechanism applies, which means that it is the buyer who incurs the VAT charge.
+You are required to register with the Dutch Tax and Customs Administration and file vat returns.
+If you subsequently sell the goods in question to private individuals, you are liable to Dutch vat on these sales.
+If you subsequently sell them to Dutch traders, the reverse-charge mechanism applies, which means that it is the buyer who incurs the vat charge.